 Chief, Division of Blood and Marrow Transplantation and Cellular Therapies Professor, Pediatrics, University of Pittsburgh School of Medicine

 Dr. Paul Szabolcs is the Chief of Pediatric Transplantation and Cellular Therapies division at the Children’s Hospital of the University of Pittsburgh Medical Center (UPMC).
 Dr. Szabolcs has completed many cord blood transplants on patients with Krabbe disease at UPMC, the youngest being just a few weeks old.
-He is currently designing and testing reduced-toxicity transplantation regimens for patients with life-threatening inherited conditions that lead to bone marrow failure in neurodegenerative conditions like Krabbe disease.
+He is currently designing and testing reduced-toxicity transplantation regimens for patients with life-threatening The way genes are passed down from one generation to the next.
+There are many different types of inheritance patterns.
+Krabbe disease is inherited in an autosomal recessive pattern of inheritance.... conditions that lead to bone marrow failure in neurodegenerative conditions like Krabbe disease.
 To learn more about Dr. Szabolcs training and research at UPMC, please visit The Center for Rare Disease Therapy.